 The launch of Perugina Nero products with the UTZ label in 2016 is one step further on Nestlé’s path towards sustainable cocoa in Italy.
 We talked to Federico Giorgio Marrano, Confectionery Marketing Manager at Nestlé Italy about the launch and what it means for them.

-When you partner with UTZ, there’s a lot you can be doing to tell your sustainability story.
+When you work with the UTZ program, there’s a lot you can be doing to tell your sustainability story.
 In our three step guide, we explain how the UTZ wheel helps you pinpoint your company’s unique sustainability angle and how you can make use of our resources to add weight to your story and strengthen your messaging.

 Don’t know how to quickly explain the UTZ program to colleagues or consumers?
 It’s now easier than ever!
 The UTZ wheel breaks down the UTZ program in one bold graphic and nine bite-sized videos.

 Sometimes you need an extra visual or resource to help highlight your company’s commitment to sustainable sourcing.
 But did you know UTZ has a whole library that can help with that?
 Learn about the marketing and communications materials available in the UTZ resource library that can help bring your CSR message alive.